openbook-edu/openbook-core/README.md

 ## SBT

-The project is build with Scala's sbt.
+The project is built with Scala's sbt.
 All commands can be run from within the sbt prompt, or from the bash shell by passing the command as an argument to sbt.
 You can run `sbt` and then enter `compile` at the prompt, or you can just run `sbt compile` from bash.